bprall16/INFOTC-1000/README.md

 ## This page is to share what understanding and projects I have completed and am capable of with programming.

 >Over the course I have worked  to understand the basic knowledge of programming and its uses.
 One of the first projects I have completed is a small [about me](aboutme.py) summary in **Python**.
-SOme of the Python programming I have been working on includes using the [Turtle](turtleimage.py) in Python for drawing purposes.
+Some of the Python programming I have been working on includes using the [Turtle](turtleimage.py) in Python for drawing purposes.
 An example of one of the more advanced programs is the famous interview program _FizzBuzz_.
 <!DOCTYPE html>
 <html>
 <head>